 The reason this came back to me is because I used to dread bin day.
 Now it’s a minor inconvenience particularly when I remember at 10 pm the previous evening!

 In the city, the wagon would arrive at 5 am.
-I’d be woken up with a distant banging sound and it got nearer and nearer, louder and louder.
-For someone who is noise sensitive, this is a nightmare.
+I’d be woken up with a distant banging sound that got nearer and nearer, louder and louder.
+For someone who is noise sensitive, this was a nightmare.
 And by the time it reached my house, the noise was almost unbearable, and then it moved away.
 It was worse when the jovial binmen whistled or talked loudly as they worked.

 It was never too bad in the summer as I would get up and begin my day.
 In the winter it felt like it was in the middle of the night!

 What disturbs your sleep?